wp-plugins/catablog/readme.txt

 == Installation ==

-1. Make sure your server is running `PHP 5` or better and has the `GD` and `MultiByte String` libraries.
+1. Make sure your server is running `PHP 5` or better and has the `GD` library for image manipulation.
 1. Upload `catablog` to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the `Plugins` menu in WordPress.
 1. If you want you may also network activate CataBlog.
 Note that each new site you make will require an installation step, simply do so when reminded and all will be good.